-Outcome Goals Performance Measures FY 2016 Actual (Target) FY 2017 Actual (Target) FY 2018 Actual (Target) FY 2019 (Target) FY 2020 (Target) Broaden the Review Commission's outreach activities to the regulated community. -Participation in professional conferences and meetings and strategic engagement with the regulated community. -Creation of electronic subscription service.
-New goal developed to support the FY 2018 - FY 2022 Strategic Plan.
-New goal developed to support the FY 2018 - FY 2022 Strategic Plan. website to engage the public.
-Target met (-Increased -Increased participation in at least two activities or meetings that promote strategic engagement to disseminate information including trends and services (e.g., LEP) provided by the agency. -Monitor the use of alert service used to engage the public. -Increased participation in at least two activities or meetings that promote strategic engagement to disseminate information including trends and services (e.g., LEP) provided by the agency. -Monitor the use of alert service used to engage the public.
+Outcome Goals Performance Measures FY 2018 Actual (Target) FY 2019 Actual (Target) FY 2020 Actual (Target) FY 2021 (Target) FY 2022 (Target) Broaden the Review Commission's outreach activities to the regulated community. -Participation in professional conferences and meetings and strategic engagement with the regulated community. -Creation of electronic subscription service.
+Alert service was implemented on the agency's website to engage the public.
+Target met (-Increased participation in at least two activities or meetings that promote strategic engagement to disseminate information including trends and services (e.g., LEP) provided by the agency. -Use of alert service to engage the public.)
+Alert service on the agency's website was utilized and monitored for purposes of engaging the public.
+Target met (-Increased participation in at least two activities or meetings that promote strategic engagement to disseminate information including trends and services (e.g., LEP) provided by the agency. -Monitor the use of alert service used to engage the public.) activities or meetings that promote strategic -Increased participation in activities or meetings that promote strategic engagement to disseminate information including trends and services (e.g., LEP) provided by the agency. -Monitor the use of alert service used to engage the public. -Increased participation in activities or meetings that promote strategic engagement to disseminate information including trends and services (e.g., LEP) provided by the agency. -Monitor the use of alert service used to engage the public.